benduong2001/benduong2001.github.io/capstoneproject.md

 **So what did I do?**

   * **Predictive Modelling**
-    * Our team's final prediction model was actually a conglomerate of 3 prediction sub-models, and I was responsible for 2 of them.
+    * Our team's final prediction model was actually a conglomerate of 3 prediction sub-models, and I was responsible for **two** of them.
 I had to work with building hem, selecting the best data for it, feature engineering said data, training it, and improving the test accuracy with even more feature engineering like a cycle.
-These 2 models were:
+    * These 2 models were:
       * A prediction model for the average of the offer rates for a given order.
 This would be used as a threshold to label any incoming offer as "cheap" if it is below-average for that order.
           - The final model used Linear Regression.
           - It's final test accuracy or correlation coefficient was 87%.
       * A prediction model for the standard deviation of the offer rates for a given order.
 This extends the last average model, labelling any incoming offer as "REALLY cheap" if below-average for that order by a large difference (namely that of the standard deviation).
           - The initial baseline model had a poor test set accuracy of 57%.
-A big portion of my time went to improving this model's accuracy.
-Several weeks would be spent (see the next "Challenges" section) in a cycle of data-cleaning, feature engineering, modeling, hyperparameter fine-tuning, peeking at EDA visuals (such as correlation matrix heatmaps to pinpoint correlated features).
+A big portion of my time went to **improving** this model's accuracy.
+Several weeks would be spent (see the next "Challenges" section) in a cycle of **data-cleaning**, **feature engineering**, **modeling**, **hyperparameter fine-tuning**, **peeking at EDA visuals (such as correlation matrix heatmaps to pinpoint correlated features)**.
-          - The final model used random forest, and its final (and improved) test accuracy was 67%.
+          - The final model used random forest, and its final (and **improved**) test accuracy was 67%.
   * **Geo-data**
     * I was the person who managed to integrate external, geographic data sources into our project.
     * The original data already provided by Flock Freight only had zipcode columns as the geographic data.